EricEttes/jetson-mlc-llm-guide/README.md

 | Out of memory during build     | Insufficient swap                | Verify `free -h` shows 32G swap.          |
 | CUTLASS errors in MLC-LLM      | CUTLASS enabled in MLC-LLM       | Re-run `gen_cmake_config.py` with `n`.    |

-# 6. STARTING A MODEL
+# 6. Starting a model

 To start a model there are multiple options.
 In this guide, we'll explore two different options:
 - Directly via command line using `mlc_llm`